The Constitution and Bylaws

 BEACH, PARKING LOT, AND PLAYGROUND RULES & REGULATIONS

-It shall be the duty of the Executive Committee to present a set of rules and regulations for the beach, parking lot and playground, to be voted on by the membership at the first meeting of the season.
+It shall be the duty of the Executive Committee to review the rules for the beach, parking lot and playground annually, in the first quarter of the calendar year, or as needed, to determine if reasonable cause exists to amend them.

 Section 2